Harold Castro Player Props: Rockies vs. Marlins

-The Colorado Rockies, including Harold Castro (.394 on-base percentage in past 10 games, 100 points above season-long percentage), take on starting pitcher Eury Perez and the Miami Marlins at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Harold Castro and his .438 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Sandy Alcantara and the Miami Marlins at Coors Field, Wednesday at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+He had a one-hit showing in his previous game (1-for-4) against the Marlins.

 Harold Castro Game Info & Props vs. the Marlins